lukearp/Azure-IAC-Bicep/Standard-Deployments/PaloAlot-HA-Active_Active/ReadMe.md

 All palos will pull their default configuration from the bootstrap.xml and init-cfg.txt files within the 'config' directory of the Azure Storage Account deployed.
 These default settings can be configured within the init-cfg.bicep and bootstrapxm.bicep files.

+Once deployment is complete using the default bootstrapxml.bicep and init-cfg.bicep:
+1. Count of appliances deployed across 3 Availability zones
+2. Trust Interfaces connected to Palo-Trust Azure Standardard LB with HA ports enabled
+3. Untrust Interfaces connected to Palo-Untrust with only an Outbound Rule associated for Internet NAT
+4. Each Palo appliance will have the following config
+    a.
+Two Virtual Routers named Untrust and Trust
+    b.
+Two zones named Untrust and Trust
+    c.
+Default security policy allowing Trust to reach Untrust
+    d.
+NAT Rule to allow outbound access to the internet.

 # What does this module require?

 An existing Virtual Network with 3 subnets: